cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

 ## Reading the credentials from a credential file

-cloudControl offers a number of data storage solutions via the Add-on Marketplace.
+cloudControl offers a number of data storage solutions via the [Add-on Marketplace].
 Below is an example on how to access credentials for MySQL from a credential file.

 ###MySQL
 To add a MySQL database, use the MySQL Dedicated Add-on or MySQL Shared Add-on.
-Here's a Node.js snippet that reads the database settings from the credentials file -
+Here's a Node.js snippet that reads the database settings from the credentials file:

 ~~~node.js
 var fs, configurationFile;